getiria-onsongo/IaaAgDataNER/README.md

 ## Getting started
 You can test the accuracy of the NER training with only N pages of the 37 page document.
 You will see that with only 5 pages, accuracy is good.
 Check for yourself!
 ```
+# Before you start, make sure you have SpaCy installed.
+The
+# conda environment being activated below has SpaCy installed.
+conda activate ner

+# Clone repository with NER training code
 git clone https://github.com/getiria-onsongo/IaaAgDataNER

 cd IaaAgDataNER